Research

 Related articles

-Polymer and wax Fouling
+Polymer and Wax Fouling

 Surface fouling occurs when undesired matter adheres and accumulates on a surface, resulting in a decrease or loss of functionality.
 Polymer and wax fouling can cause costly blockages to crude oil pipelines, clog jet fuel injectors, foul chemical reaction vessels, and significantly decrease the efficiency of heat exchangers.
 Fouling occurs in many forms but can be segmented based on adherent size, modulus, and chemical functionality.
 Depending on the foulant, surface design strategies can vary greatly.
 Few strategies exist to prevent the buildup of wax and polymers on surfaces.